Samuel-Ricardo/Pic-Pay_simplified/README.md

 <h4 align="center" >🚀 🟩 Pic Pay API 🟩 🚀</h4>

 <h4 align="center">
-  My implementation of <a href="https://picpay.com/" target="_blank" >@PicPay</a> Technical Challenge using Java & Spring Framework to create a little representation of PicPay API
+  My implementation of <a href="https://picpay.com/" target="_blank" >@PicPay</a> Technical Challenge using Java and Spring Framework to create a small representation of the PicPay API
 </h4>

 <p align="center">